This subchapter looks at pwd, a UNIX (and Linux) command.

 options

 pwd is almost always used without options and never uses any arguments (such as file names).
-Anything other tahn legal options typed after pwd are ignored.
+Anything other than legal options typed after pwd are ignored.
 Some shells ignore anything other than the legal options typed after pwd without reporting any errors, while most shells report errors for illegal options.
 All shells seem to ignore all arguments without reporting any errors.

 The two main options for pwd are -L and -P.